A Table Full Of Joy

 Tips and Tricks

-• *Hold your steak on it’s side for a minute in the pan or on the grill to help render any fat that still needs to be broken down.
+• *Hold your steak on its side for a minute in the pan or on the grill to help render any fat that still needs to be broken down.

 Nutrition

-More Beef
+More Easy Beef Recipes

 • how to tell if bacon is bad featured image